midasdev711/Physician-Signup/README.md

 ## General info
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-On the very first screen, the name, email, and facility name should all be passed by the URL (i.e. docsignup.alem.health?Name=Ivan Pavlov&email=test@email.com&facility=AlemHealth Test Facility)
+On the very first screen, the Name, email, facility name, and country code should all be passed by the URL (i.e docsignup.alem.health?Name=Ivan Pavlov&email=test@email.com&facility=AlemHealth Test Facility&CC=234)

 ## Technologies
 Project is created with: